 We are experts at writing business plans and have prepared business plans for many different types and sizes of business.
 As professional accountants, we make sure that the financial statements show a good picture of the business and that all of the numbers tie together.

 Many people who prepare business plans use a cheap software package that does all of the work for them, so they can churn them out quickly.
 If you are only quoted a thousand dollars or two for a business plan, it is almost certain that you’ll get a document generated by one of those business plan software packages.
 After all, the writer has to make a decent living, so they have to get them written quickly.
 We do it right.
 We will challenge your assumptions and use our many years of business knowledge to make sure that your business plan makes business sense.

 We will help you define your market and how to sell to them.
 We will never say something like: “The market for the product is 50 million dollars.
 If we only achieve two percent of that market, our revenues will be one million dollars.”
 We will work with you to prepare a professional document — a business plan that works for you.

 We’ve researched, prepared and presented hundreds of business plans, strategic plans, budgets, forecasts and business cases for small businesses and large corporations.
 Our audience has been managers, business owners, bankers, investors and Boards of Directors.
-When you need help with a business plan, call us toll-free at +1 (800) 661-9842.
+When you need help with a business plan, contact us through our website, or call us toll-free at +1 (800) 661-9842.